research-team/robot-dream/doc/architecture.md

 ![High level design activity diagram](HLD_Activity_life_cycle.png)

 Overall the robot to the dreaming brain synchronization life-cycle.
+- "Wake phase"
   - Firstly the robotic system stores the experience of every sensory channel, including pleasure and pain tags.
- - During the **direct translation** phase robotic system transmits the stored information to the **dreaming brain**.
+  - During the **direct translation** the robotic system transmits the stored information to the **dreaming brain**.
+- "Dreaming phase"
   - The **dreaming brain** plays back the transmitted experience by means of realistic neuronal network  (rNN) neurons activation (translating).
   - The **dreaming brain** runs the simulation life-cycle updating the rNN.
- - During the **reverse translation** phase the **dreaming brain** runs the number of activities to translate the updated structure of rNN into rules of behavioral strategies of the robotic system.
+  - During the **reverse translation** the **dreaming brain** runs the number of activities to translate the updated structure of rNN into rules of behavioral strategies of the robotic system.
   - The robotic system updates behavioral strategies and runs the real-time or semi real-time life-cycle, storing new experience.

  Practically speaking the dreaming phase of the dreaming brain and the wake phase of the robotic system could overlap and process simultaneously.